 Other Notes About the Editorial Process

-• We use Google Drive for all file sharing, but you should NOT edit your manuscript in Google Docs.
+- We use Google Drive for all file sharing, but you should NOT edit your manuscript in Google Docs (unless otherwise confirmed with your project manager).
 Download all files as Word documents and do your writing and revising on your desktop, with track changes on.
 If you do not own Microsoft Office, we can share a temporary account with you.
-We want to avoid converting files between Word and Google Docs at all costs, especially if they have heavy footnotes and/or endnotes, as this can cause serious formatting issues and loss of data.
+We want to avoid converting files between Word and Google Docs as much as possible, especially if they have heavy footnotes and/or endnotes, as this can cause serious formatting issues and loss of data.

-• The format we prefer to receive manuscripts: Times New Roman, 12 pt, double-spaced, no spacing before/after line breaks.
+- The format we prefer to receive manuscripts: Times New Roman, 12 pt, 1.5- or double-spaced.

-• We will often begin cover design and interior layout font tests while your book is still in the editorial phase, most often around copyedit.
+- We will often begin parts of the production phase, such as cover design and interior layout font tests while your book is still in the editorial phase, most often around copyedit.
+See our guide to the Production Process for more info.

 • While your book may be edited by a few different editors, your production manager will be your main point of contact throughout the editorial process and is always available to answer any questions.